gritcoding/minecraft/MINECRAFT_ELECTRONICS.md

 - Explain setup, output and cleanup.
 - :bulb: Make your LED flash forever: [led_flash.py](scripts/led_flash.py)
 - :bulb: Make your LED flash only 3 times: `for x in range(0,3)`
-- :bulb: Modify your circuit and program to light 3 LEDS in a row.
+- :bulb: Modify your circuit and program to light 3 LEDS in a row, that is light up for countdown, and then flash all three together.
-- :bulb: *Modify rent program to flash LEDs 3 times before before ejecting player.*

 ## The Intruder Alarm